chrnolte/places-conus/docs/index.rst

 ==================

 .. warning::
    This is a draft and **beta version**, intended for communications with our research team, collaborator panel, data partners, and early adopters.
+Please report errors to `chrnolte@bu.edu <mailto:chrnolte@bu.edu>`_.

    Get updates on Github: `<https://github.com/chrnolte/places-conus>`_